 - What You Need to Know about Ischemic Heart Disease - This link will help explain what IHD is and what you should do if you or your doctor believe you may have IHD.
 First and foremost, if you are a Veteran let your doctor know and if you were a Vietnam or Korean Vet tell him where you served.
 Check this page out and even keep a copy of it.

-- Vietnam & All Veterans of Florida - The top of their page has many links on Agent Orange.
+- Vietnam & All Veterans of Florida - The second section on this page, just under recalls and consumer safety, has many links on Agent Orange.

 - Cybersarge has more important information on Agent Orange and a few more links.
 He keeps his info updated all the time.

-**** OUR VIETNAM ERA VETERANS WHO SERVED IN THAILAND NEED YOUR HELP AS THEY ARE DYING FROM AGENT ORANGE EXPOSURE THAT THE VA CONTINUES TO DENY!!
-Please use the attached letters FROM THIS DOCUMENT to send to your Senators asking them to support Senate Bill S2105 that is going to help our Vietnam Era Veterans who served in Thailand.
-Some of you may know that the US Government sprayed the defoliant/dioxin Agent Orange in Vietnam and around bases in Thailand.
+Background Info: Some of you may know that the US Government sprayed the defoliant/dioxin Agent Orange (and there were many other colors/strains used) in Vietnam and around bases in Thailand.
 This defoliant was known to be harmful to humans yet they still sprayed us while we were there.
-After 40 years the Government has opened a bit and has approved VA support for those Veterans who stepped foot in the Republic of Vietnam.
-There are 15 some ailments associated with Agent Orange that are now presumptive for those who served in Vietnam, but not yet for those of us who served in Thailand.
+After 40 years the Government has passed bills which approved VA support for those Veterans who stepped foot in the Republic of Vietnam or served on Navy ships in the Blue Waters within 12 miles of Vietnam.
+There are 15 or more diseases/ailments associated with Agent Orange defoliants that are now presumptive for those who served in Vietnam and in the Blue Waters, but not yet for those of us who served in Thailand.
 The government kept it a secret until 1989 that they even sprayed in Thailand!!

-PLEASE HELP OUR VIETNAM VETERANS WHO SERVED IN THAILAND BY SUPPORTING SENATE BILL S2105.
+PLEASE HELP OUR VIETNAM VETERANS WHO SERVED IN THAILAND BY SUPPORTING SENATE BILL S1381 AND HOUSE BILL HR2201.

 Disclaimer:The web sites listed above are not associated with, endorsed by, or sponsored by the Hamilton County Veterans Corp., or its Officers, and has no official or unofficial affiliation with the Hamilton County Veterans Corp., or its Officers, or its membership.
 This web page was created as a resource for the members of the Hamilton County Veterans Corp. as well as use by the general public